tronkko/php-config/README.md

 ## Use parse_ini_file Function
 If you don't need comments or multi-line values in your configuration files, then you can use PHP's own  [parse_ini_file function](http://php.net/manual/en/function.parse-ini-file.php).
 The parse_ini_file function has been around since PHP 4 and it is generally more efficient than Tmos-config.

-## Set Up Your include_path
+## Store Configuration Data in a PHP File Along include_path
-If you can set up your own ''php.ini'', then you might also add a server specific directory outside of your regular source tree to [include_path](http://php.net/manual/en/ini.core.php#ini.include-path) and store configuration data to a PHP file in this directory.
-You could then summon configuration data from PHP programs simply by including the PHP file.
+If you can set up your own ``php.ini``, then you could add a server specific directory outside of your regular source tree to [include_path](http://php.net/manual/en/ini.core.php#ini.include-path) and store configuration data to a program specific PHP file in this directory.
+You could then summon configuration data from PHP code simply by including a file.